h2oai/tutorials/MLOps/intro-to-ml-model-deployment-and-management/intro-to-ml-model-deployment-and-management.md

 1\.
 Click on Projects > **hydraulic system** to return back to hydraulic system project dashboard.
 Then next we will deploy the ML model to a dev environment.

-## Task 5: Interactive Scoring via MLOps Model Deployment
+## Task 5: Interactive and Batch Scoring via MLOps Model Deployment

 1\.
 In the **Models** table, click on **Actions 3 dot** for **hydraulic_model_1 model**, then click **Deploy to DEV**.